MicrosoftDocs/customer-insights/ci-docs/journeys/purchase.md

 -	For high-volume engagement, how many interactions (email/text message/push notification/custom channel) will you send per month?
 Divide by 10 to get the number of interacted people you need.
 -	For lower-volume engagement, how many leads, contacts, profiles, or custom entities do you think you engage with on an annual basis?

-## Step 3: Sign-up for an SMS provider of your choice
+### Step 3: Sign up for an SMS provider of your choice

 If you plan to use SMS, you must select a provider (such as Azure Communication Services) and create a separate account with that provider.
 The Customer Insights license doesn't provide phone numbers and SMS delivery services for production use.
 [See the list of supported providers](real-time-marketing-text-messaging-setup.md) and sign-up for the provider of your choice.

-## Step 4: Add Customer Insights to your Microsoft 365 tenant
+### Step 4: Add Customer Insights to your Microsoft 365 tenant

 There are several ways to acquire a Customer Insights license.
 You can purchase a license from the [Dynamics 365 Customer Insights overview page](https://dynamics.microsoft.com/marketing/overview/).
 Or, you can go to **Billing** > **Purchase services** in your Microsoft 365 admin center.
 You can also purchase a license by contacting your Microsoft sales representative or channel partner.
 After you've purchased a license and it's added to your tenant, you’ll find it in the Power Platform Admin Center under **Resources** > **Dynamics 365 apps**.